acoupi/acoupi_birdnet/docs/index.md

 ## What is acoupi_birdnet?

-*acoupi_birdnet* is an open-source Python package that implement the [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer?tab=readme-ov-file) bioacoustics deep-learning model on edge devices like the [Raspberry Pi](https://www.raspberrypi.org/), using the [_acoupi_](https://acoupi.github.io/acoupi) framework.
+*acoupi_birdnet* is an open-source Python package that implement the [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer?tab=readme-ov-file) bioacoustic deep-learning model on edge devices like the [Raspberry Pi](https://www.raspberrypi.org/), using the [_acoupi_](https://acoupi.github.io/acoupi) framework.
 The BirdNET-Analyzer DL model has been developed by the [K. Lisa Yang Center for Conservation Bioacoustics](https://www.birds.cornell.edu/ccb/) at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home) in collaboration with [Chemnitz University of Technology](https://www.tu-chemnitz.de/index.html.en) to detect and classify more than 6000 bird species.

 !!!
 Warning "What is the difference between _acoupi_ and *acoupi_birdnet*?"